Schedule An Inspection!

 Why Enclosed Spaces Are the Biggest Concern

-A few bird droppings on a sidewalk or roof are not a significant health risk.
-The diseases above become a concern when droppings accumulate in large quantities in enclosed or semi-enclosed spaces connected to a building’s interior.
-The specific scenarios that create the highest risk for homeowners are:
+A few bird droppings on a sidewalk or roof are not a significant health risk for the respiratory diseases.
+Those become a concern when droppings accumulate in large quantities in enclosed or semi-enclosed spaces connected to a building’s interior:

-Attic spaces.
-Bird droppings in an attic may seem like a contained problem because most people rarely go up there.
-But attic air does not stay in the attic.
-HVAC systems, soffit vents, can light penetrations, attic ladder gaps, and air pressure differences all move air between the attic and the living space below.
-Contaminated attic air gets pulled into the home continuously.
+- Attic spaces – HVAC systems, soffit vents, can light penetrations, attic ladder gaps, and air pressure differences all move air between the attic and the living space below

-Soffit and fascia cavities.
-These enclosed channels run along the roofline and connect to both the attic and the exterior.
-Droppings in a soffit cavity can contaminate the air that flows through soffit vents into the attic and eventually into the house.
+- Soffit and fascia cavities – enclosed channels along the roofline connect to both the attic and the exterior, spreading contamination through the air pathway

 Why Professional Cleanup Matters